byline.pubbyline.pub

 • The review list lives in your browser only.
 If you close the tab before publishing, the list is not kept.
 Publishing is what writes the records.

-• You can publish a book with no ISBN, and you can edit anything that was filled in.
+• Everything filled in is yours to edit, before publishing and after.
 The record in your repository is always the version you approve.

 Back to the importer